Version 7.0 release note

 They have therefore been removed from the pre-configured Tomcat 11 package used on the SIM servers and embedded in our standard Docker images.

-• if not found the repository is check outed on the head
+versionattribute is specified, the repository is checked out on the head